Video shows apparent 'fight club' at day care center

 The mothers of two of the children are suing.
 The case goes to trial in December.

 Phone calls Wednesday to Adventure Learning Center went unanswered.
+A woman who answered the phone at another Adventure Learning Center in the St. Louis area declined to comment.

+The video was captured by the 10-year-old brother of one of the participants, who was in an adjoining room.
+He sent the video to his mother, who called the center's director.
+The director stopped the fighting and both teachers were fired.

+The day care center's own cameras captured more than 30 minutes of fighting, KTVI reported.